mattrondel/D415/Glossary_and_Acronyms.md

 Wan Infrastructure connection manager this does what:

+### T-NOVA

+### TeNOR
+A store of all published VNFs.
+The design goal for TeNOR is lifecycle management of distributed and virtualized NFVI

 ### VNFI
 (According to Red Hat) - Consists of the the infratructure componets - compute, storage, networking - on a platform to support software such as a hypervisor like KVM or a container management platfor, needed to run network apps.